beckitrue/devpod-neovim/README.md

 ## Notes

-After you've built the devpod once, you can start it again with
+After you've built the devpod once, you can start it again and reconnect to it without having to rebuild it.
 ```
 devpod start devpod-neovim
+ssh devpod-neovim.devpod
 ```

 ## Configuration Changes